PeterMosmans/apdfhelper/README.md

 When wanting to 're-organize' a PDF file, say `calendar.pdf`, first ensure that the pages themselves are in order.
 Then, create a text file with bookmarks, `toc.txt`, the table of contents.
-The format of the file is PAGENUMBER TITLE, for example:
+The format of the file is TITLE PAGENUMBER, for example:

 ```
-3 Overview 2024-2025
+Overview 2024-2025 3
-14 January
+January 14
+November 28
-29 Week 44
+ Week 44 29
 ```

-This table of contents creates 3 bookmarks, for 'Overview 2024-2025' pointing to page 3, to 'January' on page 14, and 'Week 44' on page 29.
+This table of contents creates 4 bookmarks, for 'Overview 2024-2025' pointing to page 3, to 'January' on page 14, 'November' on page 28, with sub item 'Week 44' on page 29.
+The bookmarks support one level of nesting, where sub items start with a single space.

 Then, if there are any named links in the document defined, extract them using `python apdfhelper.py links calendar.pdf > links.txt`.
 This outputs all named